 In 1983, Anne Teresa De Keersmaeker had her international breakthrough with Rosas danst Rosas, a performance that has since become a benchmark in the history of postmodern dance.
 In June of 2013, Rosas & fABULEUS invited choreographers to submit their own films based on the original choreography.
 They received 250 films from all over the world: from Australia to Burkina Faso and from Mexico to Shanghai.
 The selected films were shown in the Kaaitheater on a wall of fame from October 8th through 12th in 2013, the last day of the revival of Rosas Danst Rosas celebrating its 30th anniversary.

-Derivations was first shown at the Kaaitheater in Brussels, Belgium where Rosas danst Rosas had its original 1983 premiere.
-The work builds on the minimalism of the original choreographic structures and movements while abstract moments from the company’s work Dedicated are layered within the repetition.
-The fierceness of these movements is countered by writer and actor Kirkwood’s humanistic presence and responsive gestures.
-The text was written and performed by Kirkwood under the direction of Comerford.
+The film Derivations was first shown at the Kaaitheater in Brussels, Belgium where Rosas danst Rosas had its original 1983 premiere.
+Derivations was reimagined as a dance-theatre hybrid for the stage in 2019 and premiered at Carolina Performing Arts’ Re: Rosas UNC Library Takeover, an event celebrating the performance of Rosas danst Rosas as part of the Carolina Performing Arts season.
+The stage work builds on the minimalism of the original choreographic structures and movements while abstract moments from the company’s work Dedicated are layered within the repetition.
+The fierceness of these movements is countered by dancer Steven James Velez’s humanistic presence and responsive gestures.
+The script, co-written by Comerford and Richard Kirkwood, was pre-recorded by Kirkwood and serves as a score to drive Velez’s movement.
 Inspired by the exhaustion and perseverance that come with the work’s original design, Comerford created an emotional tension that contrasts sharply with the rigorous structure of the choreography.
-The work was restaged in 2014 to be performed in a traditional theatre setting.
-Today, it continues to be performed on stages as well as in non-traditional theatre settings.

 Re:Rosas! is a project by Rosas and fABULEUS and produced in association with Danspunt.